 Healthy Mothers, Healthy Babies

-Our community program ‘Healthy Mothers, Healthy Babies’ provides free home-based therapy for low-income uninsured and under-insured women suffering prenatal or postpartum depression.
-We connect families with needed community services (donated baby items, domestic violence resources) and we partner with other non-profits like the DC Diaper Bank to augment therapy and reduce outside stressors.
+‘Healthy Mothers, Healthy Babies’ provides no-cost in-home therapy for low-income uninsured and Medicaid eligible women suffering prenatal and postpartum depression.
+We connect families with community services (donated baby items, domestic violence resources) and partner with other non-profits like the Greater DC Diaper Bank to augment therapy and help families meet basic needs.

-When a community health nurse, partner primary care provider or OBGYN suspects a woman is depressed, s/he obtains the woman’s consent and refers her to ‘Healthy Mothers, Healthy Babies’ Program Manager, America Caballero, MS, LCPC.
-If the woman qualifies (she must be uninsured, low-income and live within Montgomery County, MD.) and agrees to counseling, Ms. Caballero assigns one of our bilingual therapists who will provide 12 free home therapy sessions.
+When a community health nurse, partner primary care provider or OBGYN suspects a woman is depressed, s/he obtains the woman’s consent and refers her to ‘Healthy Mothers, Healthy Babies’ .
+If the woman qualifies (she must be uninsured, low-income and live within Montgomery County, MD.) and agrees to counseling, our Intake Coordinator connects the mothers with one of our bilingual therapists.
+The therapist makes 12 no-cost in-home therapy sessions.
 Regular home visits stabilize the mother and enable her to soothe, nurture and care for her baby.